 My schedule is not as strict now as it was when I was working a traditional job, but I still have a schedule in place because, without it, my life would be a mess.

-As soon as I quit my job to freelance, I created a rough schedule of what I wanted my day to look like.
+As soon as I quit freelancing, I created a rough schedule of what I wanted my day to look like.
 I scheduled out the chunks of time I would use to work, when I would do chores at home, what time my ‘lunch break’ would be, when I would head to the gym and work out, what time of the day I’d utilize for down time, etc.

 Every day looks different for me and sometimes things don’t work out as planned but I try to draft up a rough schedule Monday through Sunday so I can stay on track.
 I’m a big fan of writing things down and that’s what really helps me realize where I’m spending more of my time and whether I’m overworking myself or not putting in enough effort in one particular area of my life.